Uber and Lyft Accidents in New Jersey

 How long does the Lawsuit Take?

-Lawsuits involving rideshare cars usually resolved within two (2) years from the time of filing.
+Lawsuits involving rideshare cars are usually resolved within two (2) years from the time of filing.

 These are the steps in a typical rideshare lawsuit: